Comparisons12 min read

 Who Should Choose Zoho CRM?

 Now picture a small e-commerce business with a five-person team handling sales, customer support, and marketing under one roof.
 They need lead scoring, email campaigns triggered by customer behavior, support ticket tracking, and sales pipeline management — ideally without paying for four separate tools.
-That's Zoho's playground.
+That's Zoho's wheelhouse.

 Choose Zoho CRM if: